shubhamchopra/shubhamchopra.github.io/posts/2016-02-20-hello-world.markdown

     - git push github :master 2>&1 | grep -v http
     - git push github master:master 2>&1 | grep -v http

+If you aren't hosting your blog on your own website, you don't need the line where __CNAME__ file is created.

 Lastly, you can also tell Travis to send you notifications on the build process.
 Here I am telling Travis to send me an email always on success.
 By default, it always sends an email on failures.

     notifications: